Led UX research and product design to reshape how data scientists and developers create GenAI projects inside an enterprise AI platform.

 •UX Designer

-A global tech company wanted to add GenAI capabilities to its AI development platform.
+A global tech company wanted to add GenAI capabilities to its existing AI development platform.
 But the brief was vague.
-It started as a paid add-on bolted onto the side.
-Nobody was clear on who the primary users were, how technical they'd be, or how a new partner integration should fit in.
+It started as a paid add-on, a separate thing bolted onto the side.
+Nobody was sure who the primary users were, how technical they'd be, or how a new partner integration should fit into the experience.
 We had 12 weeks to figure it out.

 Sometimes the most valuable design work isn't about the interface.
 It's about helping a team figure out what the product actually is before building it.